maxnoobineating/socio-economic-and-political-indexes/README.md

 # socio-economic-and-political-indexes

-All the data obtained is for research perpose.
+All the data obtained are for research purpose only.